Minutes | July 17, 2025

 Pledge of Allegiance

-Approval of Agenda: Motion by Paul, 2nd by Magdalena, All in favor, Agenda approved.
+APPROVAL OF AGENDA: Motion by Chris, 2nd by Magdalena.
+All in Favor, Agenda approved.

 Public and Board Comment on Non-Agenda Items (3 mins./individual)